Rashida Tlaib accused of anti-Semitic slur, days after profane anti-Trump tirade

 “It has to be one state," Tlaib told In These Times magazine.
 "Separate but equal does not work.
 I’m only 42 years old, but my teachers were of that generation that marched with Martin Luther King.
 This whole idea of a two-state solution, it doesn’t work.”

-The episode followed an outburst by Tlaib at a progressive MoveOn.org reception Thursday night, when she called for Trump's impeachment using vulgar language as her son looked on.
+Tlaib's comments on Israel threatened to create new headaches for Democrats already wrangling to control the party's fresh new progressive wing.
+During a progressive MoveOn.org reception Thursday night, Tlaib drew widespread condemnation by calling for Trump's impeachment using vulgar language as her son looked on.

 "People love you and you win," Tlaib shouted.
 "And when your son looks at you and says, 'Momma, look you won.
 Bullies don't win.'
 And I said, 'Baby, they don't, because we’re gonna go in there and we’re gonna impeach the mother****er.'”